robzolkos/lexxy/README.md

 <em><%= person.name %></em> (<strong><%= person.initials %></strong>)
 ```

-On the editor side, let's start with the *inline* approach:
+On the editor side, let's start with the *inline* approach by rendering all the prompt items inside the `<lexxy-prompt>` element:

 ```erb
 <%= form.rich_text_area :body do %>